 The SENCO will work closely with parents and class teachers to identify area of need.
 Partnership and honest communications between school and parents is key in identifying and supporting pupils with any SEND.
 We want every child at St John’s to be able to achieve their full potential and are committed to working with parents and outside agencies where appropriate to ensure this is achieved.

-At St John’s we have a clear SEN pathway that we follow for any children we or you may have concerns about.
-Please click here (hyperlink) to see the document. (document to follow is called St John’s SEN pathway)
+At St John’s we have a clear SEN pathway that we follow for any children we, or you, may have concerns about.
+Please click here to see the document St John's SEND Pathway.
+We also follow a clear and established approach to providing support and intervention for those children who need it.
+You can read more about our Graduate Approach here St John's Five Stages of Provision

 Examples of support that we offer: